abman23/pmnet-sionna-rt/README.md

 - This repository provides detailed instructions on the training of **PMNet**—an NN tailored for path loss map prediction.
 - The PMNet are trained with site-specific channel measurement data obtained through **Sionna RT**.
-- The method includes two main steps:
+- This training includes two main steps:
     1. Generating path loss map dataset by utilizing **Sionna RT**;
     2. Training **PMNet** with the pathloss map dataset to predict path loss map.